"I know that within the depths of my soul the light of creativity prevails and orchestrates a symphony to the rhythm of our hearts."

 My strong interest in world travel and my love for the environment compelled me to paint the story of climate change and its direct impact on our civilization.
 My artwork centers on environmental themes such as global warming and endangered species.
 My travels to Peru, Iceland, India, Nepal and to the Amazon jungle have granted me a firsthand look at the melting glaciers and deforestation, which has served to underscore the importance of my work.

 My art has received international recognition, which includes receiving an Art Award for being selected as one of the Top 60 Masters of Contemporary Art for 2017 in Florence, Italy.
+An Art Show in 2019, "Carrousel du Louvre" in Paris, France.
 I was also recognized and nominated for the Global Art Awards in Dubai and received an Award for "Messenger of Peace" from Art Tour International Magazine.
 Along with international shows, I've been shown at the Museum of Art and Design in NYC, the Southern Nevada Museum of Fine Art in Las Vegas and in the Chelsea International Fine Art Show in New York City.
-I am featured in the "International Contemporary Masters" and "Contemporary Art of Excellence" art books along with the award-winning Art Tour International Magazine in 2017.
+I am featured in the "International Contemporary Masters", "Contemporary Art of Excellence", and "100 Artists of the Future" art books along with the award-winning Art Tour International Magazine in 2017.
 In 1986, I received an Honorary Doctors of Humanities Degree for my contribution to global concerns.

 My hope for my artwork is to instill a deeper awareness of the importance of change for our precious home we call Earth.
 In this life I am thankful for this opportunity to grow with my art and explore the endless possibilities of self-expression.